hexpm/hexpm/README.md

 To contribute to Hexpm you need to properly set up your development environment.

 Also see the client repository: [hex](https://github.com/hexpm/hex).
 The client uses `hexpm` for integration tests, so `hexpm` needs to support all versions the client supports.
-Travis tests ensures that tests are run on all supported versions.
+CI ensures that tests are run on all supported versions.

 ### Setup